bcquant1/COEN12/README.md

 Lab 4: Implement Set ADT with Hashing by Chaining (list.c and set.c)
 Lab 5: Implement Priority Queue ADT with an array representation of Heap (pqueue.c) and use for Huffman coding (huffman.c)
 Lab 6: Implement Set ADT with Hash Table with Linear Probing; Returns sorted list (difference compared to Lab 4); Uses Quicksort algorithm (table.c)
-Final Project: Find the most time efficient implementation for different applications/scenarios.
+Term Project: Find the most time efficient implementation for different applications/scenarios.